PostHog/meta/requests-for-comments/2022-11-28-automating-user-interview-recruitment.md

 *How do we know if this is successful (i.e. metrics, customer feedback), what's out of scope, whats makes this ambitious?*

 1. Improve the system for user interviewing at PostHog:
-   1. Reduce the time and friction required for booking interviews
+   1. Reduce the time and friction required for booking interviews to less than 5 minutes setup time
    2. Make being invited not feel spammy (likely inviting by in-app rather than email)
-   3. Can reliably book in users for interviews (customers click the link)
+   3. Can reliably book in users for interviews (customers actually click the link)
    4. (Future work) Make it self-serve for the engineers to organize their own interviews
-2. Should be quick to build launch and test this
+2. Should be quick to build launch and test this (before the new years, less than 1 week of Luke's time to get this working)
 3. (Future work) Launch an MVP for user interviewing system to other companies

 ## High-level solution